Wednesday, January 07, 2026

 Release the Champion Within (Part One)

 Did you know on the inside if you is a champion waiting to be awakened and released?
-Like a sleeping giant, the champion within is of no worth, until he is awakened and released.
-One thing I have learned in my 50 years of life is that winning in life is an inside job!
+Like a sleeping giant, the champion within is of no worth until he is awakened and released.
+One thing I have learned in my 65 years of life is that winning in life is an inside job!

 Most people are controlled by external, rather than internal forces.
 We allow our environment, our circumstances, our failures, the economy, what other people do or say to us, the hurts and abuses of our childhood, the government, etc, to control the direction of our lives.
 We allow these things to dictate how we think, how we speak, and how we behave.
-As a result we never maximize our potential, live our dreams, step out by faith and take a risk, and become the person God has created us to be.
+As a result, we never fully maximize our potential, live our dreams, step out in faith, take risks, and become the person God has created us to be.

 Someone once said, “It’s not what happens to me that’s important, it’s what happens in me that’s important!”
 In other words, how do I allow the negative experiences of life to affect me on the inside?
 Do I allow them to discourage or challenge me?
 Do I allow them to make me want to quit or keep trying?
 Do I allow them to I allow them to become obstacles or stepping stones to winning in life?